 1) provide system service of electricity transmission in the national power grid on the contractual basis; service the grid and maintain its operational availability;

-2) render system services on technical dispatch to perform centralized operational dispatch control of Kazakhstan UPS pursuant to the contract including compilation of actual balances and daily schedule of electricity generation/consumption;
+2) render technical dispatch services to perform centralized operational dispatch control of Kazakhstan UPS pursuant to the contract including compilation of actual balances and daily schedule of electricity generation/consumption;

-5) render system services of balancing electricity generation and consumption;
+5) render balancing electricity generation and consumption services;

 6) provide financial settlement of electricity imbalances in the manner established by the laws of Kazakhstan;

-7) determine the volume, structure and distribution of capacity reserves among power generating organisations and engagement of capacity reserves in Kazakhstan UPS;
+7) quantify, structure and distribute capacity reserves between power generating companies and engage capacity reserves in the unified power system of Kazakhstan;

 9) interact with power systems of neighbouring states in terms of management and ensuring stability of parallel operation conditions and regulation of electric capacity;

-10) provide technical and methodical guidance in forming the unified informational system, commercial metering system, related relay protection and emergency automation devices for all participants of the wholesale electricity market;
+10) provide technical and methodical guidance for development of the unified informational system, commercial metering system, related relay protection and emergency automation devices for all participants of the wholesale electricity market;

 12) provide the participants of the wholesale electricity market of Kazakhstan with the information except for any commercially sensitive data or any other secret protected by the law;